 In order to set up the homing procedure, do the following:

-1. Go to CNC Settings > Config > Macro List > M138, and comment out the axes and commands which are not required for your particular setup by adding ; in front of the commands, as shown in the screenshot below.
+1. Go to CNC Settings > Config > Macro List > M138, and set up the homing procedure for the necessary axes by commenting out the axes and commands which are not required for your particular setup.
+This is done by adding ; in front of the commands, as shown in the screenshot below.
 For the configuration used in this example, the machine uses three axes (x, y and z), so the a-axis is not required, as well as the commands in the first half of the macro.

 The code for a three-axes machine will therefore look like this: